Yves Bissouma: Personal life

 Bissouma has been banned from driving in the United Kingdom on two occasions due to repeated speeding offences in 2019 and 2021.
 On 6 October 2021, Sussex Police arrested him on suspicion of sexually assaulting a woman.
 He was led out of The Arch, a nightclub in Brighton, in handcuffs.
-He was initially bailed until 3 November; his bail was later extended to 6 December.
-On 8 December, it was announced that he had been bailed for a further four weeks.
-A further update in January 2022 from Sussex Police noted that he was currently released under investigation while enquiries continued.
-On 29 June, Bissouma was cleared of all allegations.
+He was released on bail.
+On 29 June 2022, Bissouma was cleared of all allegations.

 In June 2024, Bissouma was the victim of a robbery in front of the Hotel Majestic (Cannes) in the South of France.
 The footballer and his girlfriend had stopped in a car in front of their hotel when two hooded men came running up.
-Bissouma tried to take refuge inside the hotel, however, the attackers sprayed him with tear gas, before seizing his watch valued at €300,000.
+Bissouma tried to take refuge inside the hotel, however, the attackers sprayed him with tear gas, before seizing his watch that was valued at €300,000.

 In August 2024, Tottenham suspended Bissouma from the opening match of the next Premier League season.
-The reason was a video posted on Snapchat in which the footballer inhaled laughing gas from a balloon.
-In the UK, this substance is considered a drug.
+The reason was a video posted on Snapchat in which the footballer inhaled nitrous oxide, a Class C controlled drug under UK law, from a balloon.